dtokazaki/okazakibruce2019/README.md

 # This documentation is for the use for the use of the REST api connected to piggybank app

-This repository contains live functions.
-Please do not abuse the API calls.

 ##### NOTE: errors being -1 or key error are almost always equivalent